ocean-discovery-league/gdsca-2022-notebook/README.md

 $ ./setup.sh
 ```

 This will first clone a copy of the [`gdsca-2022-data`](https://github.com/ocean-discovery-league/gdsca-2022-data) repo into it's own directory right inside this repo. [`gdsca-2022-data`](https://github.com/ocean-discovery-league/gdsca-2022-data) is a separate repo that contains all the data from the survey.
-This data has been clean of all potentally personally identifiable information.
+This data has been cleaned of all potentally personally identifiable information.

 The script will then download and install a local virtualized copy of miniconda with Python 3.8 and all required packages for running the notebook in Jupyter Lab.
 It will require about 1 gigabyte of disk space.